Whitespell/slate/source/index.md

 }
 ```

-*Requires authentication as the user.* This endpoint returns the MyWorkouts list for the given userId.
+*Requires authentication as the user.* This endpoint returns the savedContent list for the given userId.

 ### HTTP Request